gidmoth/freeswitch-image-builder/README.md

 # freeswitch-image-builder

-Builds an OCI-Image with freeswitch according to [this README](https://github.com/signalwire/freeswitch/tree/master/docker/base_image).
+Builds an OCI-Image with freeswitch 1.10 without video-support inspired by [this README](https://github.com/signalwire/freeswitch/tree/master/docker/base_image).
+This is a work in progress and not done yet, please use with care.
+The next step is to compile freeswitch instead of installing it from debian-packeges, to get rid of the video-deps and the video-parts of freeswitch.

 This script is only tested on a default-Install of [fedora silverblue 32](https://silverblue.fedoraproject.org/).
 But it should work on